Home Compare INPST.AS vs RHM.DE

 InPost vs Rheinmetall: Which Stock Looks Stronger in 2026?

 Rheinmetall holds the cleaner structural position, with the lead spread across profitability and stability.
-InPost does not offset that deficit through any equally strong structural edge elsewhere.
+InPost still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward InPost, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Rheinmetall, but the market is not currently confirming it.

 Trajectory Similarity